-The major customers of the Group are national governments or public institutions.
-Moreover, the Group takes part in numerous international programmes funded by the European Union or in multinational collaborations.
-Therefore, it is affected by geopolitical and economic factors, the reduction in the expense policies of the public institutions, in addition to the medium/long-term plans of the countries that are considered individually and as a whole within common defence programmes.
-Geopolitical and economic scenarios mostly characterised by an increasing uncertainty, represent important challenges for the companies operating on foreign markets.
-The expenditure programmes adopted by governments may be subject to delays, changes under way, annual reviews or cancellations, in particular in periods with high instability or critical periods in macroeconomic terms, with effects on the Group's volumes, results and indebtedness.
+The major customers of the Group are national Governments or public Institutions.
+Moreover, the Group takes part in numerous national and international programmes funded by the European Union, governments or multinational collaborations.
+Therefore, it is affected by geopolitical and economic factors, the expense policies of the public Institutions, also for research and development programmes funding, in addition to the medium/long-term plans of the Governments.

-The Group pursues an international diversification policy, in order to reduce the effects of cuts made by each country, placing it in its main markets, as well as in emerging markets marked by significant growth rates, in the Aeronautics and Defence markets.
-The ongoing monitoring of its performance in the major countries ensures a timely alignment of activities planned with customer needs.
+The Group pursues an international diversification strategy, placing it in its main markets, as well as in emerging markets marked by significant growth rates, in the aerospace, defence and security markets.

 The Group operates in civil sectors that are highly exposed to growing levels of competition

-The Group’s goal is to increase its industrial efficiency, diversify its customer base and improve its ability to perform contracts, while reducing overhead costs with a view to enhance its competitive capacity.
+In addition to balancing its customer portfolio suitably between government and non-government entities, the Group systematically pursues its objectives in order to increase industrial efficiency, diversify its customer base and improve its ability to perform contracts, while reducing overhead costs with a view to enhance its competitive capacity.

-The capacity for innovation and growth depends on the strategic planning and management of skills, on the attraction and development of talents
+The capacity for innovation and growth depends on the strategic planning and management of skills

-The constant technological innovation and the growing complexity of the Group's businesses require constant alignment of skills, in order to provide high added-value products and services and consolidate the role of System Integrator and Prime Contractor.
-A lack of specialist expertise might impact on the full achievement of the corporate objectives, including possible repercussions in terms of time-to-market of new products and services, as well as of access to emerging business segments.
+Incessant technological innovation and the growing complexity of the Group's businesses require constant alignment of skills, in order to provide high added-value products and services.
+Any shortage of special expertise and the obsolescence of certain competencies and professional skills could have impacts on the full achievement of short- and medium/long-term business objectives, including possible repercussions in terms of time-to-market of new products and services, as well as of access to emerging business segments.

 The Group operates in some business segments through partnerships or joint ventures

-The Group’s corporate strategies contemplate the possibility of gaining business opportunities partly through joint ventures or commercial alliances in order to integrate its technology portfolio or strengthen its presence in the market.
-The operation of partnerships and joint ventures is subject to management risks and uncertainties, mainly due to possible divergences between partners about the identification and achievement of operational and strategic objectives involving markets, technologies and products, as well as to the difficulty of resolving any possible conflict relating to core business operations.
-Moreover, in joint ventures, situations of decision-making "deadlock" might ultimately lead to the liquidation of the joint venture itself or to the disposal of the investment by the Group, with the risk of not obtaining the expected benefits.
+The corporate strategies contemplate the possibility of gaining business opportunities partly through joint ventures or commercial alliances in order to integrate its technology portfolio or strengthen its presence in the market.
+The operation of partnerships and joint ventures is subject to both strategic positioning and management risks and uncertainties.
+Divergences can arise between partners about the identification and achievement of operational and strategic objectives, as well as core business operations.

-The Group systematically carries out due diligence activities following the completion of partnerships and joint ventures.
+The Group systematically carries out due diligence activities before and after the completion of partnerships and joint ventures.
 At this purpose, the active involvement of its top management in any related operation is aimed, among other things, at directing its strategies and identifying and managing any critical issue in a timely fashion.

 The Group is exposed to the risk of fraud or illegal activities on the part of employees and third parties

-The Group makes every effort in terms of organisation, controls, internal procedures and training to ensure compliance with any and all anti-corruption laws applicable in the domestic and foreign markets in which it operates; however, the possibility cannot be ruled out of employees or third parties behaving in an ethically incorrect or not fully compliant manner.
-This may also expose the Group to financial responsibility and generate adverse reputational effects, nor can we rule out the possibility of judicial authorities initiating proceedings aimed at establishing any possible liability attributable to the Group, the results and timing of which are difficult to determine and which are likely to entail temporary suspensions from the market concerned.
+The Group adopts and updates its organisational, control, procedural and training system to ensure compliance with any and all anti-corruption laws applicable in the domestic and foreign markets in which it operates.
+The possibility cannot be ruled out of employees or third parties behaving in an ethically incorrect or not fully compliant manner, nor can we rule out the possibility of judicial authorities initiating proceedings aimed at establishing any possible liability attributable to the Group, the results and timing of which are difficult to determine and which are likely to entail temporary suspensions from the market concerned.

-The Group has set out a model of responsible business conduct aimed at preventing, identifying and responding to the risk of corruption, based on:
+The Group has set out a model of responsible business conduct aimed at preventing, identifying and responding to the risk of corruption.

-The Group is party to judicial, civil and administrative proceedings; for some of these, the Group has established a specific provision for risks and charges in the consolidated financial statements to cover any potential liabilities.
-Some of these proceedings in which the Leonardo Group is involved – for which a negative outcome is unlikely or that cannot be quantified – are not covered by the provision.
+The Group is party to judicial, civil and administrative proceedings; for some of these, the Group has established specific provisions for risks and charges in the consolidated financial statements to cover any potential liabilities that could derive.
+Some of these proceedings in which the Group is involved – for which a negative outcome is unlikely or that cannot be quantified – are not covered by the provisions referred to above.